Office of Legal Affairs and Labor Relations

 Baruch College is proud to have articulation agreements with the following institutions:

-- Borough Manhattan CC Associate in Arts Public Nonprofit Admin Articulation (Bachelor of Science in Public Affairs)
+- Borough of Manhattan CC Associate in Arts Public Nonprofit Admin Articulation (Bachelor of Science in Public Affairs)

 - Hostos CC Associate of Arts Public Administration (Bachelor of Science in Public Affairs)